 Call a Philadelphia Criminal Defense Lawyer Today

 If you have been arrested with aggravated assault on a police officer and have been brought in for questioning, you need experienced and aggressive legal representation.
-Call the Philadelphia criminal defense team of today van der Veen, Hartshorn and Levin today at (215) 486-0123.
+Call the Philadelphia criminal defense team of today van der Veen, Hartshorn, Levin & Lindheim today at (215) 486-0123.